michael8411/ScoutingWeb/README.md

 # License

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use and adapt it for your own **FRC** or other dynamic forms/scouting needs.
-We’d love to see any improvements you make—please consider contributing back!
+We’d love to see any improvements you make please consider contributing back!

 ---